icopy-site/awesome/docs/awesome/awesome-microservices.md

 ### Books

 - [Building Microservices](https://www.nginx.com/wp-content/uploads/2015/01/Building_Microservices_Nginx.pdf) :small_orange_diamond:<sup>PDF</sup> - Building Microservices: Designing Fine-grained Systems.
 Sam Newman.
 Preview Edition.
+- [Istio in Action](https://www.manning.com/books/istio-in-action) - Teaches you how to implement a full-featured Istio-based service mesh to manage a microservices application.
 - [Microservice Architecture: Aligning Principles, Practices, and Culture](http://shop.oreilly.com/product/0636920050308.do) - Practical advice for the strategy and design of Microservices.
 - [Microservices in Action](https://www.manning.com/books/microservices-in-action) - A practical book about building and deploying microservice-based applications.
 - [Microservice Patterns](https://www.manning.com/books/microservice-patterns) - Teaches how to build applications with the microservice architecture and how to refactor a monolithic application to a microservices.